The equifibered approach to $\infty$-properads: Introduction

-\end{thmA} This relates our notion of \properads{} to the only previously existing notion of higher homotopical properads.
+\end{thmA} This relates our notion of $\infty$-properads to the only previously existing notion of higher homotopical properads.
 We wish to emphasize here that both sides of \cref{thmA:Segal-properads} can be useful for different purposes and its strength lies in allowing them to be used simultaneously.
-The left side provides formulas for free \properads{}, whereas the right side interfaces with symmetric monoidal \categories{}, and in particular allows one to define algebras over \properads{}. \cref{thmA:Segal-properads} was conjectured in the second author's thesis \cite[Conjecture 2.31]{Jan-tropical}.
-The $1$-categorical part of this conjecture was recently proven by \cite{BH22}, and we also obtain an alternative proof of this as explained below.
+The left side provides formulas for free $\infty$-properads, whereas the right side interfaces with symmetric monoidal $\infty$-categories.
+In particular, this equivalence together with the adjunction $\Prpd \adj \SM$ allows us to define the endomorphism $\infty$-properad of an object in a symmetric monoidal $\infty$-category, and thus to define algebras over $\infty$-properads. \cref{thmA:Segal-properads} was conjectured in the second author's thesis \cite[Conjecture 2.31]{Jan-tropical}.
+The $1$-categorical part of this conjecture was recently proven by Beardsley--Hackney \cite{BH22}, who compare the ``labelled cospan categories'' (LCCs) of \cite[\S2]{Jan-tropical} to the classical definition of properads.
+By expressing $\Prpd$ as part of a semi-recollement we in \cref{sec:5} are also able to show that the full subcategory of $1$-properads $\Prpdone \subset \Prpd$ is equivalent to the $(2,1)$-category of LCCs.
+Combining the two results we see that $1$-properads in our sense are equivalent to the more classical definitions of properads.